wiz0u/WTelegramClient/FAQ.md

 In this case, you can use the `PingInterval` property to increase the delay between pings *(for example 300 seconds instead of 60)*.

 <a name="TLSharp"></a>
 #### 11. How to migrate from TLSharp?
-How to sign-in/sign-up/register account?
+How to sign-in/sign-up/register account properly?

 First, make sure you read the [ReadMe documentation](README.md) completely, it contains essential information and a quick tutorial to easily understand how to correctly use the library.